tuandatdavid/kaios-metro-launcher/README.md

 # kaios-metro-launcher
-The launcher with blue metro style option
+The kinda lightweight launcher with blue metro style option

-credit to Affe Null (https://gitlab.com/affenull2345/kaios-metro-launcher)
+Credit to [Affe Null](https://gitlab.com/affenull2345/kaios-metro-launcher).
+He's a genius

-adds ArrowLeft = system launcher (dialer) and ArrowRight = k-music and ArrowDown = fastcontact
+Adds ArrowLeft = system launcher (dialer) and ArrowRight = k-music and ArrowDown = fastcontact

 # Custom launcher for KaiOS

 This is a custom homescreen app for KaiOS.
-It can't dial phone numbers yet, use Call Log and Contacts for that.
+It can't dial phone numbers yet, use Fastlog and Fastcontact for that.

 The user interface was designed to resemble that of the [cancelled Microsoft Feature Phone](https://www.windowscentral.com/microsoft-feature-phone-rm-1182-windows), hence the name "metro".